tf-encrypted/rfcs/tensorflow-federated/tensorflow-federated.md

 ### Local Execution

-We assume a one-time installation of TFE on all involved parties, and embed all cryptographic operations into TensorFlow computations.
-This allows clients to use the built-in `EagerExecutor`.
+We assume a one-time installation of TFE on all involved parties, and embed all protocol steps (and cryptographic operations) into TensorFlow computations.
+This allows clients to use the built-in `EagerTFExecutor`.

 In the future we will evaluate alternatives to this approach, and e.g. allow a higher-level representation of encrypted computations to be shared with the clients.
 Options might be to wrap or extend [the format of TFF computations](https://github.com/tensorflow/federated/tree/v0.12.0/tensorflow_federated/proto/v0/computation.proto#L92-L174) and adapt both client and server executors accordingly.
 This could allow clients to enforce individual security policies and to move away from a honest-but-curious security model for the server.
 It may also remove the need for exposing all cryptographic operations as TensorFlow custom ops, potentially making secure aggregation available on more platforms.